 Jeanne Meserve is an International Security Analyst for Canada’s CTV News, and will host the upcoming NatSec Tech podcast for the Special Competitive Studies Project.
 She has been an anchor and correspondent for CNN and ABC News, winning two Emmy Awards, and an Edward R. Murrow Award.
 She also contributed to two CNN Peabody Awards for coverage of Hurricane Katrina and the Gulf Oil Spill, and anchored CNN’s award-winning coverage of Yitzhak Rabin’s assassination and the death of Princess Diana.

 Meserve moderates on a wide array of subjects for groups including AtlanticLIVE, the Munich Security Conference, the International Women’s Forum and many other organizations.

 Meserve currently serves as a member of the Transatlantic Commission on Election Integrity, a bipartisan consortium of leaders from the US and Europe in the fields of politics, technology, media and business.
-The group is working to identify emerging threats to free and fair elections, and develop strategies to mitigate them.
+The group works to identify emerging threats to free and fair elections, and develop strategies to mitigate them.

 She is also a member of the Homeland Security Experts Group, serves on the board of directors of the Space Foundation, and is an honorary member of the Red Cross Tiffany Circle.
-Meserve was formerly a fellow at the George Washington University Center for Cyber and Homeland Security.

 Meserve received a B.A. in English Literature from Middlebury College, and is a recipient of the college’s Alumni Achievement Award.